25Ericcheong/node-fundamentals/README.md

 - `console.trace()` will also print stack trace allowing better understanding of 'where did this code come from'
 - Can also measure how long a specific code took to run with `time(variableName)` and `timeEnd(variableName)`

+### Expose Functionality from Node using Exports

+- To import something, use `const library = require('./library')`.
+2 ways to export, `module.exports` and `exports`.
+First exposes object it points to and latter exposes properties of the objeect it points to.
+Worth noting that if `module.exports` is executed first, it would replace the `exports.Property` export.

 # Useful Node Modules

 ## nodemon